c19witness/uk-covid19-inquiry/2023-07-17_module-1/3_Professor_Philip_Banfield.rst

 **Lead Inquiry**: Highlighting existing responsibilities under health and safety law.
 Why are health and safety legal requirements relevant to proper pandemic preparedness?
 What do such legal structures provide which, if implemented correctly, can assist with pandemic preparedness?

 **Professor Philip Banfield**: Well, there is a legal duty on behalf of the employer to the employee to make reasonable attempts to protect that employee, and we feel very strongly that the information that was available prior to the pandemic wasn't heeded.
-So the Health and Safety Executive, for example, in 2008 had its own investigation of fluid-resistant surgical masks, and showed that virus was behind each of the masks tested.
+So the Health and Safety Executive, for example, in 2008 had its own investigation of fluid-resistant :outline:`surgical masks`, and showed that virus was behind each of the masks tested.
 So these were not protective of the respiratory tract.
 And we had seen a lot of comment -- everyone that comments about the influenza pandemic and future influenza pandemics talks about how unpredictable the pandemic might be in both its virulence and how severe it might be.

 So, you know, there should be a health and safety duty to take a precautionary approach, and that wasn't taken.
 We think that that's because occupational health medicine has collapsed in this country, effectively.

-**Lead Inquiry**: So are you saying that if health and safety workplace law and guidance were properly to be implemented and enforced, there would be a greater attention to detail and therefore, by implication, it would be less likely that that sort of risk assessment process would be overlooked and less likely that flaws in, for example, the use of respirators and the systems for their use would be allowed to go unchallenged?
+**Lead Inquiry**: So are you saying that if health and safety workplace law and guidance were properly to be implemented and enforced, there would be a greater attention to detail and therefore, by implication, it would be less likely that that sort of risk assessment process would be overlooked and less likely that flaws in, for example, the use of :outline:`respirators` and the systems for their use would be allowed to go unchallenged?
 Is that the nub of it?

 **Professor Philip Banfield**: It is the nub of it, yes.